penguinsketch/Automated-Log-Management-Security-Auditing-System/README.md

 **Note:** Using `chmod +x` grants executable permissions to the file, allowing the system to run it as a program.
 Use code with caution.

+Run the script and verify the output by using the following **Commands:**
+./security_audit.sh

+The command output will look like this